jawto/callerid/README.md

-# callerid
+# YATE CallerID Docker
-Docker image using yate to provide caller ID functionality
+Docker image using yate to provide callerID functionality

+A Docker container using YATE and [a perl script](https://github.com/kpaulisse/yate-caller-id/) to provide callerID functionality.